 Alisdair R Murray, for permission to reproduce two MacAskill history articles which first appeared in Skye Views in 1998;

-John Phillips, senior countryside ranger, Highland Council, for zeal and enthusiasm;
+John Phillips, former senior countryside ranger, Highland Council, for zeal and enthusiasm;

-Boyd Robertson, principal, Sabhal Mòr Ostaig, for a pledge of continuing support;
+Boyd Robertson, former principal, Sabhal Mòr Ostaig, for a pledge of continuing support;

 Martin Wildgoose, Skye archaeologist for summing up a vast timeline so concisely;

 fuzzylime (web developers), for patience and much practical advice.